Advantages and Disadvantages of Geothermal Energy - The Source of Renewable Heat

 That should come as no surprise since some countries profit from the presence of geothermal energy on a large scale.
 The most known case is Iceland whose electricity is 100% sustainable, making use of wind, hydro- and mostly geothermal energy.

 Nevertheless, you don’t need a backyard the size of a football field in order to reduce your energy bills.
-In fact, more and more households all around the globe are investing in geothermal energy and heating systems to cut their costs.
+In fact, more and more households all around the globe are investing in ground source heat pumps and heating systems to cut their costs.

 What Are the Advantages of Geothermal Energy?